Skip to Content

 I regularly had children creating incredible rockets, buildings and other structures in the classroom.

-All they need are some waste materials, tape, scissors and wood glue and they are set to go.
+All they need are waste materials, tape, scissors, and wood glue, and they’re set to go.

 Most kinds of toys with separate pieces that children have to join together are considered construction toys.